For this test, you need to have higher than C++ to pass.

 - Subverted In Robert J Sawyer's WWW Trilogy, where an AI emergent from mutant web packets with a damaged time-to-life counter is proven to be intelligent on account of how it *fails* the Turing test.

 - More accurately, it proved that it/he actually was an AI rather than a human with a really good internet connection who was up to something.
+The AI in The Terminal Experiment and Mindscan pass automatically, since they are copies of human minds.

 - Used in The Diamond Age by the protagonist, using poetry to determine if the interlocutor was human or not.